pazell981/warp.js/README.md

 		</div>
 	</div>

-See index.php for an example of html structure.
+See index.php for an example of HTML structure.

-A "data-offset" can be included in the "warpContainer" tag to push down objects vertically to off set for toolbar or titles.
+A "data-offset" can be included in the "warpContainer" tag to push down objects vertically to off set for tool-bar or titles.

 --Contributors--

 Author: Paul Zellmer
-contact: paul@pazellmer.com

 --License--